caylemh/React-Indecision-App/README.md

         - Vid 4:  Making sure all browswer start from the same using a CSS Reset called 'normalize.css'.

         - Vid 5:  Creating styles for elements within the app & creating variables to contain reused styles or values.

+        - Vid 6:  Setting styles for all the button & using a new BEM naming convention for modifiers.